 8. Sales Strategy

 If you are interested in getting funds devote an entire section to explain the amount of money you will need, and how you plan to put to use that capital.
 Even if there is need of extra money in the future in order to complete a particular project be explicit in explaining that as well.
+Here you can find a financial business plan.

 10. Financial Projections